 Miscommunication as a Barrier

-A major barrier between providers and patients is miscommunication.
-It can be difficult for the patient to establish a strong, personal connection with the doctor because relationship-building is hindered with interpreter-mediated communication.
+In the presence of language barriers, miscommunication can make it difficult for the patient to establish a strong, personal connection with the doctor because relationship-building is hindered with interpreter-mediated communication.

 Understanding a Diagnosis